Best 5-year ARM for July charges 2.125%

 Rates on some of these loans can increase as much as five percentage points when they reset the first time.

-The interest rate caps for this ARM from TIAA won't do that.
-They are 2/2/5, which means the interest rate can't go up more than:
+Interest rate caps vary by lender, but a common structure is 2/2/6, which means the interest rate can't go up more than:

 - 2 percentage points the first time it adjusts in five years.

 - 2 percentage points each year after that.

 - A total of 6 percentage points over the life of the loan.